CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

-The project team will explore options to replace as much parking as feasible, based on community feedback and technical studies.
+The project team will explore options to replace as much parking as feasible.

 -